jgravois/esri-leaflet-gp/README.md

 1. [Fork and clone Esri Leaflet GP](https://help.github.com/articles/fork-a-repo)
 2. `cd` into the `esri-leaflet-gp` folder
 5. Install the dependencies with `npm install`
-5. The example at `/index.html` should work
+5. The 'elevation-profile.html' example should 'just work'
 6. Make your changes and create a [pull request](https://help.github.com/articles/creating-a-pull-request)

 ## Dependencies

 Esri Leaflet GP relies on the minimal Esri Leaflet Core which handles abstraction for requests and authentication when neccessary.
-You can fine out more about teh Esri Leaflet Core on the [Esri Leaflet downloads page](http://esri.github.com/esri-leaflet/downloads).
+You can find out more about Esri Leaflet on the [Esri Leaflet downloads page](http://esri.github.com/esri-leaflet/downloads).

 ## Resources